Auscitte/auscitte.github.io/_posts/2019-08-02-Installing-Wheels-Programmatically.md

 {% endhighlight %}

-Using these simple code snippets, one can easily put together an installation script tailored to the task at hand.
+Using these simple code snippets, one can easily put together an installation script tailored to the task one is faced with.

 ## References